konakaji/ncs/README.md

 ### Installation

+#### Step 1
 ```
 conda create -n gqe python=3.10
 ```

+#### Step 2
-#### For Linux
+- For Linux

 ```
 bash install_linux.sh
 ```

-#### For Mac with M1 chip
+- For Mac with M1 chip
 ```
 bash install_mac.sh
 ```

-We did not test for the other environments.
+- For the other environment: we did not test for the other environments.
 Please first try 'bash install_mac.sh', and report if there are any errors.

 ## Usage